BOBBY0311/Benfords-law/README.md

 1. Export dataframe of counts and percentages to Excel
 2. Add table of values below chart
 3. Automatically ID outliers (differences over a specific threshold  or Max/Min differences)

+Just want to shout out to all the heroes posting guides and examples on the web.